python/cpython/Doc/library/imputil.rst

 This code is intended to be read, not executed.
 However, it does work -- all you need to do to enable it is "import knee".

-(The name is a pun on the klunkier predecessor of this module, "ni".)
+(The name is a pun on the clunkier predecessor of this module, "ni".)

 ::